dentomount28344/dentomount/README.md

-The construction of the Autobahn in Germany in the 1930s set new standards for modern highway design and engineering, featuring wide lanes, limited access, and high-speed limits, inspiring similar projects worldwide.
+The proliferation of the automobile industry in the 20th century led to increased demand for petroleum-based products, such as asphalt for road construction and gasoline for fueling vehicles, driving economic growth and industrialization.